RezaEskandarii/GoFire/README.md

-# GoFire - Distributed Job Scheduler
+# GoFire - Job Scheduler

 GoFire is a powerful distributed job scheduling system written in Go.
 It provides a robust solution for managing both one-time and recurring background tasks with support for distributed execution, job monitoring, and a web dashboard.